 One of the things we are taught in science class is that water is comprised of two types of molecules: hydrogen (H) and oxygen (O).

 So, we are taught that a water molecule is H2O.
-Two hydrogen molecules, one oxygen molecule.
+Two hydrogen molecules and one oxygen molecule.

 We don't break hydrogen bonds when we drink normal water - it just passes through us.
 But our body can absorb the hydrogen molecules that are dissolved in the water, which is why drinking hydrogen water can give so many benefits.

 We have a lot of really compelling benefits for Hydrogen Water.
 Check out more by clicking here.